jsoma/persine/README.md

 ## Persine basics

-Persine is built around an **Engine** that stores all of your global settings, and **Personas** that represent the individual users who browse the web.
+Persine is built around an **engine** that stores all of your global settings, and **personas** that represent the individual users who browse the web.

 ### Creating Personas